sharpjs/DependencyQueue/README.md

 # DependencyQueue

-A .NET dependency queue implementation.
+A .NET dependency queue implementation: a thread-safe, generic queue that dequeues elements in dependency order.

 ## Status